Customer Data: What you should know about the Gold Standard for Real Estate Network Planning

 Mobile Location Data

 Mobile location data is another type of customer data that can be used when other types of data aren’t collected or readily available.
 Mobile location data allows retailers to see when a customer enters a store, how long they stay, and what other stores or locations they visit.
 Mobile location data helps retailers approximate customer travel patterns to determine their willingness to travel a certain distance to get to a specific brand or type of store.
-Mobile location data is readily available from Piinpoint through our partnership with Near, the global leader in data intelligence curation.
+Mobile location data is readily available from Piinpoint through our partnership, the global leader in data intelligence curation.

 Why is customer data so powerful?